voxsim/knowledge/computer-science/data-structures/tree.md

 A Binary Heap is a Binary Tree with following properties:
 - It’s a complete tree (All levels are completely filled except possibly the last level and the last level has all keys as left as possible).
 This property of Binary Heap makes them suitable to be stored in an array.
 - A Binary Heap is either Min Heap or Max Heap.
 In a Min Binary Heap, the key at root must be minimum among all keys present in Binary Heap.
 The same property must be recursively true for all nodes in Binary Tree.
 Max Binary Heap is similar to Min Heap.
 It is mainly implemented using array.
-Get Minimum in Min Heap: O(1) [Or Get Max in Max Heap] Extract Minimum Min Heap: O(Log n) [Or Extract Max in Max Heap] Decrease Key in Min Heap: O(Log n)  [Or Extract Max in Max Heap]
-Insert: O(Log n)
-Delete: O(Log n)
-Example : Used in implementing efficient priority-queues, which in turn are used for scheduling processes in operating systems.
-Priority Queues are also used in Dijstra’s and Prim’s graph algorithms.
-Order statistics: The Heap data structure can be used to efficiently find the k’th smallest (or largest) element in an array.
-Heap is a special data structure and it cannot be used for searching of a particular element.

 Questions:
 1. Design an algorithm and write code to find the first common ancestor of two nodes in a binary tree.
 Avoid storing additional nodes in a data structure.
 NOTE: This is not necessarily a binary search tree.